Doncic scores 29, Mavericks roll past the Celtics 122-84 to avoid a sweep in the NBA Finals

 Whatever hope Boston had of a pulling off a huge rally and capping off a sweep was long gone.
 Mazzulla pulled the starters, all of them, simultaneously with 3:18 left in the third and Dallas leading 88-52.

+“I expect us to be much better on Monday,” Celtics center Al Horford said.

-The Mavs still have the steepest climb possible in this series, but the first step was done.
+The Mavs still have the steepest climb possible in this series — no team has successfully rallied from 3-0 down in NBA history — but the first step is done.

 “We have nothing to lose,” Kidd said.